uw-acme/acme-lab-documentation/lhc/resource-list.md

 ### Aurora
 ["FPGA Development of an Emulator Framework and a High Speed I/O Core for the ITk Pixel Upgrade" - Lev Kurilenko][9]

+### IBL ROD
+["Three Generations of FPGA DAQ Development for the ATLAS Pixel Detector" - Joseph Mayer][] ["An Introduction to ATLAS Pixel Detector DAQ and Calibration Software Based on a Year's Work at CERN for the Upgrade from 8 to 13 TeV" - Nick Dreyer][]
+["Readout Driver Firmware Development for the ATLAS Insertable B-Layer" - Shaw-Pin Chen][]

 ## RD53 Manuals and Docs

 ### RD53B